 Continue to update all of your webpages so that your site is fully customized to meet your business needs.
 If you need additional photography, you can access the Unsplash photo directory directly through Squarespace or use Pixabay or Pexels to source free, professional-quality photos.

-Plugins are easy-to-install third-party snippets of custom code that give your Squarespace website additional functionalities.
+Plugins are easy-to-install, third-party snippets of custom code that give your Squarespace website additional functionalities.
 These include anything from payment gateways for online checkout to Facebook chat, Instagram feeds, and embedded user reviews from other sites.
-Plugins are optional, but businesses will find there are one that meet their business’s needs.
+Plugins are optional, but businesses will find there is one that meets their business’ needs.
 Start by reviewing available plugin options via third-party sites, then install and set them up.

 Review Plugin Types

 There are many different plugins available that can give your Squarespace site a number of functionalities, from Facebook Chat to Google Reviews.
 Plugins are available from third-party providers.
 We recommend Elfsight as it has a comprehensive list of available Squarespace plugins.
 Navigate to Elfsight.com and click on “Widgets.”
 Then, browse available plugins and consider which would best serve your site needs.